6 Ways to Stretch Your Dollars…

 2: Cross the Border for Medical and Dental Services

 Some of the biggest expenses retirees face are medical and dental services in later years.
 By eating healthy and exercising, you can cut down on out-of-pocket medical expenses substantially.
-But what about dental expenses that can’t be avoided.
 Even with careful dental practices, crowns and fillings break down over time.

-Putting off dental services can jeopardize health and, in almost all instances, will result in even higher expenses when it can no longer be ignored.
+Putting off dental services can jeopardize your health and, in almost all instances, will result in even higher expenses when it’s not taken care of.

 That might be at a time when your retirement savings are getting low.
-Savings of up to 80% can be realized by getting dental care in Mexico and Americans have been doing this successfully for decades.
+However, patients can save up to 75% getting dental care in Mexico, and Americans have been doing this successfully for decades.
 And since the savings can be in the thousands or even tens of thousands of dollars, the cost of travel is hardly a factor.
-Interested to discover how much you can save?
+Interested in discovering how much you can save?

 3. Retire to a Tax-free State or a Lower-cost City

-Many retirees think about pulling up roots to move to the city their children have chosen, and sure, being near the grand-kids is great (no, we are not suggesting baby-sitting fees to increase retirement income!).
-But since you need to draw down funds from retirement accounts as mandated by the IRS, living in a tax-friendly state and/or moving to a lower cost city can make a world of difference in terms of your comfort in your later years.
-Kiplinger has done an analysis of tax-free and low cost locations.
+Many retirees think about pulling up roots to move to the city their children have chosen, and sure, being near the grandkids is great (no, we are not suggesting babysitting fees to increase retirement income!).
+But since you need to draw down funds from retirement accounts as mandated by the IRS, living in a tax-friendly state and/or moving to a lower-cost city can make a world of difference in terms of your comfort in your later years.

 4. Use the “Utility Theory” When Making New Purchases

-The Utility Theory is a little known approach developed by economists over 100 years ago.
-It’s based on the concept that spending more for an item brings greater satisfaction, but only up to a point.
+The Utility Theory is a little-known approach developed by economists over 100 years ago.
+It’s based on the concept that spending more on an item brings greater satisfaction, but only up to a point.
 Then it’s diminishing returns.
-When you purchase something, spend enough to have what you need, and what you would enjoy, but resist the temptation to spend beyond that once the threshold of satisfaction is met.
+So when you purchase something, spend enough to have what you need and what you would enjoy, but resist the temptation to spend beyond that once the threshold of satisfaction is met.
 Do this day in and day out, and the savings mount up.

 5. Claim Spouse Related Social Security Payments

-When both spouses are over age 62 and one claims retirement benefits, the other can claim the spousal retirement benefit.
-If your spouse earned more income than you over the years, it could result in benefits which may be higher-paying than your own benefits.
+When both spouses are over age 62, and one claims retirement benefits, the other can claim the spousal retirement benefit.
+If your spouse earned more income than you over the years, it could result in benefits that may be higher-paying than your own benefits.
 This could add hundreds of dollars a month to your income.